kheller18/data-structures-algorithms/questions/AWS.md

 ---

 170. How is AWS CloudFormation different from AWS Elastic Beanstalk?
-     + AWS CloudFormation helps you provision and describe all of the infrastructure resources that are present in your cloud environment.
+     + `AWS CloudFormation`: helps you provision and describe all of the infrastructure resources that are present in your cloud environment.
 On the other hand, AWS Elastic Beanstalk provides an environment that makes it easy to deploy and run applications in the cloud.
+AWS CloudFormation supports the infrastructure needs of various types of applications, like legacy applications and existing enterprise applications.
-     + AWS CloudFormation supports the infrastructure needs of various types of applications, like legacy applications and existing enterprise applications.
-On the other hand, AWS Elastic Beanstalk is combined with the developer tools to help you manage the lifecycle of your applications.
+     + `AWS Elastic Beanstalk`: is combined with the developer tools to help you manage the lifecycle of your applications.

 171. What are the elements of an AWS CloudFormation template?
-     + AWS CloudFormation templates are YAML or JSON formatted text files that are comprised of five essential elements, they are:
+     + `AWS CloudFormation templates`: are YAML or JSON formatted text files that are comprised of five essential elements, they are:
        + Template parameters
        + Output values
        + Data tables